dyang21/dyang21.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-🎓 Education:

-B.S. in Computer Science, Binghamton University, Thomas J. Watson School of Engineering and Applied Science.
-Expected Summer 2023.

-🖥️ Technical Skills & Certifications:

-Languages: Proficient in Python, C++, C, Bash, Javascript, HTML5, and Basic CSS3.
-Tools & Platforms: Docker, Kubernetes, Linux, VMWare vSphere, Oracle VM Virtualbox, Kafka, Jenkins, SQLite, Flask, and AutoCAD.
-Certifications: CompTIA Security+, AutoCAD Certiport Certified 2017, OSHA 10-Hour Construction Safety and Health.

-📈 Data Integration & CI/CD:

-Skill in data pipelines, CI/CD automation, and container orchestration.
-Developed the Continuous Data Integration System, simulating, ingesting, processing, and visualizing sensor data with Kafka, Docker, Flask, SQLite, and Jenkins.
-Proficient in employing Kubernetes for scalability, with experience in Persistent Volumes and Claims.
+👨🏻‍💻 **About Donald**
+A graduate from Binghamton University, I possess a comprehensive skill set in computer science.
+My background encompasses expertise in languages like Python, C++, and Bash.
+I'm adept with platforms such as Docker, Kubernetes, Linux, and VMWare vSphere.
+Additionally, I harness tools like Kafka, Jenkins, and Flask to address a diverse array of technical challenges.

-🛠️ Experience:
+🛠️ **Professional Experience:**

-Deltek: As a System Administrator Intern, managed Windows Server 2012 R2 end-of-life, scripted automation with Powershell, and worked extensively with VMWare VSphere 6/7.
+During my time at Deltek as a System Administrator Intern, I managed the End of Life cycle for Windows Server 2012 R2 and developed various automation scripts.
+I also contributed as a Technical Aide at Tottenville High School, handling computer equipment for students.

-🌐 Network & System Admin:

-Established a robust virtual home lab, honing skills in Windows AD administration, pfsense LDAP authentication, network traffic segregation, and domain-wide ad-blocker implementation.

-🔍 Projects:
+🔍 **Curiosity & Creation:**

-Continuous Data Integration System (CDIS): A complete data integration pipeline, employing technologies like Kafka, Docker, and Flask.
-I ensured data persistence with Kubernetes and crafted a Flask web application for data visualization.
-Lost In Space: An engaging platformer game, developed in Python, concentrating on user experience through GUI, game mechanics, and animations.

-🏆 Achievements:

-1st Place Team, Google Tech Challenge 2019: Competed in coding speed-runs and puzzles.
+Apart from my professional engagements, my natural curiosity has led me to develop several personal projects.
+From creating a virtual home lab to building a continous data integration system, I thrive on challenges and diversifying my technical portfolio.